-(p individuals 0.01).
-Overall. < dyslipidemia and diabetes mellitus also showed a strong association with MetS (p < 0.05).
-The differences between elevated triglycerides and other components in this study were statistically significant (p <0.05), reflecting a common trend of highcarbohydrate and high-fat diets in Vietnam, particularly in rural areas.
+Elevated total cholesterol and triglycerides were significantly associated with MetS, with prevalence rates of 87.2% and 73.4%, respectively, among affected individuals (p < 0.01).
+Overall dyslipidemia and diabetes mellitus also showed a strong association with MetS (p < 0.05).
+The differences between elevated triglycerides and other components in this study were statistically significant (p < 0.05),reflecting a common trend of highcarbohydrate and high-fat diets in Vietnam, particularly in rural areas.
 Elevated triglycerides can be explained by the reduced ability of insulin to inhibit lipolysis, leading to the accumulation of free fatty acids in the bloodstream and an increased risk of vascular inflammation [21].

-Abnormal WC (OR = 1.45, 95% CI: not provided, p = 0.035) indicates that individuals with a waist circumference above the cutoff (\geq 90 cm in males and \geq 80 cm in females) have a 45% higher likelihood of MetS compared to those with standard WC.
-This finding is with previous consistent research highlighting central obesity as a critical component of metabolic syndrome, mainly due to its strong association with insulin resistance, chronic inflammation, and dyslipidemia.
-Increased visceral fat accumulation contributes to elevated free fatty acids, pro-inflammatory cytokines, and hormonal imbalances, all of which play a key role in the pathogenesis of metabolic disorders.
+Abnormal WC (OR = 1.45, 95% CI: not provided, p = 0.035) indicates that individuals with a waist circumference above the cutoff ( $\geq$ 90 cm in males and $\geq$ 80 cm in females) have a 45% higher likelihood of MetS compared to those with normal WC.
+This finding is consistent with previous research highlighting central obesity as a critical component of metabolic syndrome, largely due to its strong association with insulin resistance, chronic inflammation, and dyslipidemia.
+Increased visceral fat accumulation is known to contribute to elevated free fattv acids. inflammatory cytokines, and hormonal imbalances, all of which play a key role the pathogenesis of metabolic disorders.
 Therefore, waist circumference should be considered a primary screening criterion for MetS in clinical practice, even among individuals with normal BMI.
-The prevalence of abnormal WHR (male \geq 0.9; female \geq 0.8) was strongly associated with MetS, with 69.5% in the affected group compared to 64.1% in the unaffected group.
-Abnormal WHR reflects visceral fat accumulation, a significant risk factor for lipid metabolism disorders, insulin resistance, and an increased risk of MetS.
+The prevalence of abnormal WHR (male $\geq 0.9$ ; female $\geq 0.8$ ) was strongly associated with MetS, with 69.5% in the affected group compared to 64.1% in the unaffected group.
+Abnormal WHR reflects visceral fat accumulation, a major risk factor for lipid metabolism disorders. insulin resistance, and an increased risk of MetS.
 Conversely, individuals with normal WHR had a significantly lower prevalence (30.5%).
-Our findings align with international literature, highlighting WHR as a more accurate predictor of metabolic risk than BMI, particularly in Asian populations with higher visceral fat accumulation despite a lower average BMI than Western populations [22].
+Our findings align international literature. highlights WHR as a more accurate predictor of metabolic risk than BMI, particularly in Asian populations that tend to have higher visceral accumulation despite lower average BMI compared to Western populations [22].
 Hypertension (OR = 1.92, 95% CI: not provided, p = 0.020) shows an even stronger association, suggesting that individuals with high blood pressure have nearly twice the odds of developing MetS compared to normotensive individuals.
-This aligns with the well-established bidirectional relationship between hypertension and metabolic dysfunction. where resistance insulin and hyperinsulinemia contribute to increased sodium retention, sympathetic nervous system activation. and vascular remodeling.
+This aligns with the well-established bidirectional relationship between hypertension and metabolic dysfunction, insulin resistance hyperinsulinemia contribute to increased sodium retention, sympathetic nervous system activation, and vascular remodeling.